Gardener's Almanac Monthly Gardening Checklist

 - Start enjoying the tomato harvest.

-- Side dress (fertilize) potatoes in the garden with nitrogen in early July.
+- Fertilize potatoes with nitrogen in early July.

 - Harvest summer squash and zucchini when they are still small and tender.

-- Deep water established trees and shrubs about once per month during the heat of summer.
+- Deep water established trees and shrubs about once a month during the heat of summer.

 - Deadhead (cut off) spent blossoms of perennial and annual flowers.